hamedrb/hamedrb.github.io/content/project/pelargos/index.md

         </p>
         <p>
         <b>Statistical tests and modelling:</b><br>
-        Simultaneously, traditional statistical hypothesis tests were applied to detect significant differences in the distributions of collected variables between NT and ASD groups.
+        Simultaneously, traditional statistical hypothesis tests were applied to detect significant differences in the distributions of collected variables between NT and ASD groups.The Benjamini–Hochberg procedure was employed to control the false discovery rate for multiple comparisons.
 Additionally, we analyzed longitudinal developmental trajectories of head circumference (HC) growth in fetuses using statistical models such as ANCOVA and quadratic mixed-effect models.
 These analyses aimed to explore whether the megalencephalic brains observed in children and adolescents with ASD could originate during fetal development.
         </p>
         <p>
         This multi-faceted approach integrates advanced machine learning with conventional statistical methods to uncover potential biomarkers and developmental patterns associated with ASD.